 Patmos to Build $1B Kansas City Data Center

-The project marks the company's second location in the metro.
+The adaptive reuse project marks the company's second location in the metro.

-The data center and cloud provider will oversee each development phase in-house and expects to have the first 5 megawatts online next month, while over a period of 18 months it plans to have 40 megawatts ready.
+The data center and cloud provider will oversee each development phase in-house and expects to have the first 5 megawatts online next month.
+Over a period of 18 months, the firm plans to have 40 megawatts ready.

 READ ALSO: How AI Is Pushing Cloud Data Center Providers to Scale Up